Our audits provide valuable information which assist in your decision making.

 Energy Management and a strategic Plan for Commercial Buildings The Simplest Strategic Energy Plan is sometimes the best, results are results!
 The Project saved over 8% on the previous January’s energy, yet it was the hottest January (2013) to date.
 Energy conservation, a strategic plan Our team were recently involved in a Chiller upgrade project […]

 Building Intelligence and Energy Management What is Building Intelligence and Energy Management?
 A Quick Definition Lets begin with a quick definition, there are energy monitoring systems, these collect data, trend this data in a file some where and that’s it. when the NABERs assessor arrives he likes to see this information.
 An Energy Management System […]

 Frustration!
 The greatest industry challenge we regularly witness is the frustrated client whom wants to use another a vendor and feels trapped with the vendor they have now, “Vendor captivity” in BMS, Automation, HVAC and Access Control cna cost landlords and property manager more money than it should.
 Our goal is to “unwrap” the client […]

 Return on Energy Management Investment Energy Management Metering.
 Energy management investment is the application of energy metering your building’s performance and understanding it’s efficiency is critical part of BIM, “Building Information Modelling”; Given any commercial building, with a lower grade and has a few years of reliable service in its history, there is still good […]

 Trend Logging Energy Data Trend Logging in the Building Management System Trend Logging data within the Building Management System can be one of the most productive and useful tools within a system.
-Exporting the data in programs such as Microsoft’s excel for analysis is typically a right click and your done.
-Making comparisons of the […]
+Trend logging energy data an exporting the data in programs such as Microsoft’s excel for analysis is typically a right click and your […]